trbauer/cls/README.md

 diff(A,B)
 ^^^^^^^^^
 ```
-Inserting some print statements illustrates the binary difference.
+Unfortunately, the values look very close since the diff command doesn't print the values with sufficient precision.
+However, insert some print statements to see the exact binary difference.
 The script below will print the buffers in hex.
 ```
 ...
 print<uint>(A)